-A YPP volunteer gives their time and talent by choice, without receiving payment or curriculum credit, to help others in their community or at their school.
+A YPP volunteer gives their time and talent by choice, without receiving curriculum credit, to help others in their community or at their school.
 In the act of volunteering students gain personnel satisfaction, explore careers, develop leadership skills, make new friends, and possibly obtain future job experience.
 Documented and approved volunteer hours are recorded by the high school and will appear on the student's high school transcript.
 Volunteer experience can be an important asset on job and college applications.

 Youth Partnership Program Guidelines and Training